 As might be expected, humidity is an important factor.
 Without food or water and with low humidity, most of the workers die within 48 hours.
-With higher humidity, they can survive 3 to 7 days.
-In these studies, the humidity was not entirely regulated.
+With higher humidity, they can survive 3 to 7 days. studies, the humidity was not entirely regulated.
 The nests with plaster of Paris bottoms were set on damp soil and in this way, the humidity was kept high and comparatively even.
-In the glass nests, the wick was kept damp at all times which kept the humidity near saturation most of the time.
-Inside many of these nests, drops of condensation moisture were present at times.
-Under these conditions, the ants were much less excitable than when the humidity was low.
+In the glass nests, the wick was kept dam at all times which kept the humidity near saturation most of the time.
+Inside many of these nests, drops of condensation moieture were present at times.
+Under these conditions, the auts were much less excitable than when the humidity was low.
 Care had to be exercised however to be sure the nests did not become too wet as mold and other forms of decay developed.
-These caused colonies to die out as the ants seemed unable to destroy the molds.
-In nests that were too damp, the ants had difficulty caring for the eggs, larvae and pupae, especially the pupae, which stuck to the glass.
-The pupae did better if kept at lower humidities.
+Those caused colonies to die out as the ants seemed unable to destroy the molds.
+In nests that were too damp, the ants had difficulty caring for the eggs, larvee and pupas, especially the pupas, which stuck to the glass.
+The pupas did bether if kept at lower hunddities.

-Humidity and free water needs are closely related.
-These ants need free water to drink even when the humidity is high.
+free water to drink even when the humidity is high.
 It was found best to give about 2 cc. of water two or three times a week to each artificial colony.
 In the winter, artificial colonies can live for two months or more without food if the humidity is satisfactory and water is given 2 or 3 times a week.

 The importance of temperature has been shown in the explanation of establishing artificial colonies.
-Although never completely inactive at temperatures above freezing, these ants do not carry on summer activities in artificial nests unless the temperature is above 60°F. A temperature of 68° to 72°F. allows optimum activity and does not shorten the life of the artificial colony.
+Although never completely inactive at temperatures above freezing, these ants do not carry on summer activities in artificial nests unless the temperature is above 60°F. A temperature of 68° to 72°F. Allows optimum activity and does not shorten the life of the artificial colony.
 If the temperature is between 72° and 78°F., many ants die in the artificial nests.

-During the winters of 1942-43 and 1943-44, the artificial colonies used in these studies were kept in a greenhouse where the air temperatures ranged from 48°F. to 94°F. The nests with plaster of Paris floors had a more even temperature since they were on soil.
-The soil temperatures remained between 60°F. and 75°F. In all these artificial colonies, temperature is a variable which has to be considered in evaluating results with food tests.
-In 1944-45, the artificial nests were all kept at temperatures between 56°F. and 73°F. during November, December and January.
-After that, the temperature remained between 67°F. and 73°F.
+paring the winters of 1942-45 and 1943-44, the artificial colonies used in these studies were kept in a greenhouse where the air temperatures ranged from 45°F, to 94°F. The nests with plaster of Paris floors had a more even temperature since they were on soil.
+The soil temperatures remained between 60°F, and 75°F. In all these artificial colonies, temperature is a variable which has to be considered in evaluating results with food tests.
+In 1844-45, the artificial nests were all kept at temperatures between 56°F, and 73°F, during November, December and January.
+After that, the temperature remained between 67°F, and 73°F.

 About 2 cc. of food was given three times a week.
 If fed daily, overfeeding was likely with decay of the unused portion resulting.
-If left more than 3 days, the ants consumed their larvae regardless of the food they had been having.
+If left more than 3 days, the ants consumed their larvae regardlers of the food they had been having.
 Eating larvae was a problem in many cases and was used as an indication that the food was unsatisfactory.
 A colony that had been eating larvae for weeks was likely to continue even when given food for many weeks that was entirely satisfactory for other nests.